FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

-## Implementing in Datacatalogues with DCAT or with DATS
+## Implementing in Data Catalogues built with DCAT or DATS

-### RDF representation of an ODRL Policy from a DCAT DataSet
+### Referring to an ODRL Policy from a DCAT DataSet

 ```bash
 @prefix dcat:<https://www.w3.org/ns/dcat> .